 Our Day, and Possibly Yours Too

 We were “Pickers” at the fulfillment center in Murfreesboro, TN.
 If you’re a Picker as well, then this is essentially what your day will look like: Arrive at work and place your lunch in the refrigerator and your jacket, purse, etc. in your assigned locker.
-Grab a hand-held scanner and sign into it, and then “punch the time clock” so you get paid.
+Grab a hand-held scanner and sign into it and then “punch the time clock” so you get paid.
 Meet everyone on your particular shift at the “standup” area for a “pep talk” and some light stretching.
 Once the “pep-talk” is over (approximately 5 minutes), head to the area of the warehouse indicated on your scanner.
-Grab a cart (looks similar to a grocery cart), grab two plastic rectangular containers and place them on your cart, and then scan one of them.
+Grab a cart (looks similar to a grocery cart), grab two plastic rectangular containers and place them on your cart and then scan one of them.
 Your scanner will then tell you what aisle and bin number to retrieve your first item from.
-Walk to the indicated aisle, find and scan the bin, scan the item you’ve retrieved from the bin and then place the item in one of the plastic containers on your cart.
+Walk to the indicated aisle, find and scan the bin, scan the item you’ve retrieved from the bin and then place it in the plastic container you scanned.
 Once you’ve completed that, the scanner will tell you where to go next and you’ll repeat this process over and over and over again.
-You will sometimes walk forty aisles to retrieve one item, and then back another forty for the next.
+You will sometimes walk forty aisles to retrieve one item and then back another forty for the next.
 You will move from the first floor to the third floor and then back down to the first, and sometimes from one end of the warehouse to the other.
-Think enormous when you think about this particular warehouse, and then multiply that by a thousand.
+Think enormous when you think about this particular warehouse and then multiply that by a thousand.
 And expect to walk between seven and twelve miles a day!
-None of the items we retrieved were heavy, so it’s not strength you need worry about at this particular warehouse, it’s being on your feet for over nine and a half hours a day and for several days in a row.
+None of the items we retrieved were heavy so it’s not strength you need worry about at this particular warehouse, it’s being on your feet for over nine and a half hours a day and for several days in a row.

 QUICK NOTE: The locker referred to earlier is not automatically assigned to you.
 It’s available if you want it, and it’s free, but you have to request it.
 The lock and combination are also provided free of charge.
 Without a locker, you’ll either have to leave your jacket, cell phone, purse, etc in the public area inside the warehouse, which everyone has access to, or your vehicle in the parking lot.
 We don’t recommend either.
 Keep in mind, cell phones are not allowed in any area of the warehouse except for the public area already mentioned, an assigned locker, and the lunch room.